siravan/symjit/docs/COMPILATION.md

 # How to Compile Symjit from Source?

-A quick guide on how to compile *Symjit* from source.
-As of version 2.7, you need to build from source if you want to use *Symjit* on a RISC-V machine.
+A quick guide on how to compile *SymJit* from source.
+As of version 2.7, you need to build from source if you want to use *SymJit* on a RISC-V machine.

 ## Prerequisites